-Often in today’s business environment, one must recognize that to be successful internationally it may require you to put aside your own sensitivities and do what is necessary to close the deal.
+Often in today’s business environment, one must recognize that to be successful internationally it may require you to put aside your sensitivities and do what is necessary to close the deal.
 Is it really worth losing a multi-million dollar contract to insist someone conform to our cultural views gender equality?
 Probably not.
 However, there are cultural differences that warrant the collapse of a deal.

-For instance, in some countries it is culturally acceptable to use child labor while in other countries bribing government officials is seen as part of the normal course of a tendering process.
+For instance, in some countries, it is culturally acceptable to use child labor while in other countries bribing government officials is seen as part of the normal course of a tendering process.
 Refusing to deal with these people will very likely result in you losing a deal, however, your stance on human rights and corruption will enhance your reputation with other countries and benefit you more in the long run.

 While western culture still currently dominates the business world, the growing Asian markets are opening and expanding rapidly.
 Many norms of body language accepted in the West convey the exact opposite of meaning in the east.
 Direct eye contact in the West is generally associated with honesty, paying attention, and being respectful.
-However, in many Eastern countries it is disrespectful.
+However, in many Eastern countries, it is disrespectful.
 Clothing, time of day, and multiple other factors can come into play, as well.